 How to Store

-To store leftovers, let pancakes cool and store for up to 3 days in an airtight container in the fridge.
+To store leftover banana oatmeal pancakes, let pancakes cool and store for up to 3 days in an airtight container in the fridge.
 Or freeze up to 3 months in a zip-top freezer bag with as much air removed as possible.

 Best Tips for Success